hammadmajid/astrobul/README.md

     <img src="https://img.shields.io/github/v/release/hammadmajid/astrobul?include_prereleases&label=Release" alt="Latest release version badge"/>
 </p>

-A production-ready, modern, and accessible website template that utilizes the latest front-end technologies like [Astro](https://astro.build/) and [Bulma](https://bulma.io/) this template is packed with rich features such as Responsive Design, SEO Optimization, Cross-Browser Compatibility, and more.
+A production-ready, modern, and accessible website template that is built on the latest front-end technologies like [Astro](https://astro.build/) and [Bulma](https://bulma.io/) this template is packed with rich features such as Responsive Design, SEO Optimization, Cross-Browser Compatibility, and more.
+Checkout the live preview [here](https://preview.astrobul.hammadmajid.com) and design prototype [here](https://www.figma.com/community/file/1197507698947430863).

-For the live preview, simply click [here](https://preview.astrobul.hammadmajid.com).
-And for the design prototype, click [here](https://www.figma.com/community/file/1197507698947430863).
-I hope that these links will give you a better idea of the code and design, and that you find them both useful and informative.

 ## 📃 Documentation